 Maasai people

 Maasai (not Masai or Massai) is the correct spelling of this noble tribe: it means people speaking maa.
 Masai was the incorrect spelling of the British settlers and has remained in current use.
 Kenya recognizes over forty tribes of native people.
-The Maasai were the dominating tribe at beginning of the 20th century.
+The Maasai were the dominating tribe at the beginning of the 20th century.
 They are one of the very few tribes who have retained most of their traditions, lifestyle, and lore.

 The Maasai have always been special.
 Their bright red robes set them apart visually.
 Spear in hand, they are calm and courageous regardless of the danger.
 The armed British troops who drove the Maasai from their lands in the early 20th century had great respect for these fearless tribesmen.
 Up until recently, the only way for a Maasai boy to achieve warrior status was to single-handedly kill a lion with his spear.